-Dr Tamar Black is an Educational and Developmental Psychologist, who works with children, adolescents, parents and adults.
-She has worked at private schools as a School Psychologist for 19 years and in private practice for 20 years, and has extensive experience providing counselling, conducting cognitive and educational assessments for learning difficulties, and supervising psychologists.
-Tamar is an expert in Acceptance and Commitment Therapy (ACT) with children and adolescents, and has undergone extensive training in its use.
-She is also trained in Compassion Focused Therapy and Cognitive Behavioural Therapy (CBT).
-Tamar helps her clients to achieve excellent, long lasting results in a short time frame, and teaches them life skills they can use for other issues in the future.
-She gives parents quick and simple strategies to use at home to reinforce what the child has learnt in therapy.
-This helps remind the child of what they’ve learnt in therapy, so they can start using the strategies themselves as part of their coping tool kit.
+I am an Educational and Developmental Psychologist, working with children, adolescents, parents and adults.
+I have worked as a school psychologist for 19 years and in private practice for 20 years.
+I have extensive experience providing counselling, conducting assessments, and supervising psychologists.
+I am an expert in Acceptance and Commitment Therapy (ACT) with children and adolescents.
+I am also trained in Compassion Focused Therapy and Cognitive Behavioural Therapy (CBT).
+I help my clients achieve excellent results quickly, teaching life skills they can use for other issues in the future.
+I work closely with parents, giving them quick and simple strategies to reinforce what I have taught their child.
+This helps the child take on the strategies learnt in therapy as part of their coping tool kit.

-Tamar has been described as a passionate and enthusiastic presenter.
-She presented her PhD research in 2013 at the Association for Contextual Behavioral Science’s World Conference, in 2014 at the Australian Psychological Society’s College of Educational and Developmental Psychologists National Conference, and in 2015 at the Association for Contextual Behavioral Science South Eastern Chapter Conference in the US.
+Training: I am a passionate and enthusiastic presenter.
+I’ve presented at the Association for Contextual Behavioral Science’s World Conference, the Australian Psychological Society’s College of Educational and Developmental Psychologists National Conference, the Association for Contextual Behavioral Science South Eastern Chapter Conference, and I provide training in ACT at schools for teachers and wellbeing staff.

 • Cognitive (intelligence) and Educational Assessments